-Repeatedly extending your thoracic spine in backbends, gymnastics, high jumps, dance maneuvers (especially in ballet) and certain yoga positions causes vertebrae to rotate further into the hollow of the scoliosis curve.
+Repeatedly extending your thoracic spine in backbends, gymnastics, high jumps, dance manoeuvers (especially in ballet) and certain yoga positions causes vertebrae to rotate further into the hollow of the scoliosis curve.
 Rather than not doing these activities, limit back bends and use modified poses.

 Sleeping with the Lights On